 You can make your email list even more hands-off by using an auto-responder or a campaign.
 You spend the time in advance writing and setting up the emails, and then the list service does all the work, sending your emails to subscribers week after week, month after month.
 This works best with evergreen content, as opposed to trending ideas and news.
 For example, you can set up a 52-week (one year) email newsletter about gluten-free cooking or fitness over fifty.
 Just pre-write and set up the emails in the auto-responder or campaing, and subscribers get the information automatically each week.

 Like blogging, your ongoing work will be to market your email newsletter to get subscribers.

 3. Information Products

-Like an email list, the system makes everything else automatically.
+Like an email list, the system does everything automatically.
 The system takes the order, processes the payment, and delivers the digital product.
 You can even create an affiliate program, so you can have a team of people selling for you, duplicating your efforts, and increasing your marketing reach exponentially.
-If you use a service such as ClickBank, you don’t even have to cut the affiliate checks.
+If you use a service such as ClickBank to manage your affiliate program, you don’t even have to cut the affiliate checks.
 Clickbank will do that for you.

 But like all online income options, success in making information products only comes by having a product people want or need, and marketing to get sales.

 It wouldn’t seem like selling a tangible product would be a passive income source, but with a drop shipping business it can be.
 Drop shippers supply everything; the product, the packaging, and shipping, including using your business label.
 All you have to do is market the product.
-There are a variety of ways to market a dropship product, including through your website, an e-commerce site or you can dropship through eBay.
+There are a variety of ways to market a dropship product, including through your website, an e-commerce site, through eBay, or Amazon's fullment program.

 The downside to drop shipping is ensuring inventory, quality of the product, and on occasion, high wholesale rates.
 With that said, if you don’t want to hassle with inventory or shipping, drop shipping can be a great option.